evgenyneu/Glyptodon/README.md

 > 🚧🚧🚧 This is work in progress 🚧🚧🚧

-# Glyptodon, a UI widget for displaying 'no results' message in iOS
+# Glyptodon, a UI widget for displaying 'no content' message in iOS

-This is a UI element for showing 'no results' message in iOS.
+This is a UI element for iOS that shows 'no content' message with an optional button.
+It can be used on screens with optional content.
+When the content is empty we may want to inform the user why it is empty and suggest an action.
+For example, consider we have an ecommerce app with a shopping cart screen that  shows the list of products.
+If the user goes to the empty cart screen we can show a "Cart is empty" message and a "Go shopping" button.

 <img src='https://raw.githubusercontent.com/exchangegroup/Glyptodon/master/Graphics/Drawings/Glyptodon_Riha2000.jpg' alt='UI widget for displaying 'no results' message in iOS' width='450'>